MEMOIR BOND ON PAGE , PROMPTING THE WORD FELLOW

 WORD FELLOW SHOPSHEER PAGE

-Before you begin, I want you to know this: you do not need to rush through this.
+Before you begin, I want you to know that you do not need to rush through this.

 Week One: Let's Be Honest